priyanshsingh11/langchain/README.md

 - You need multi-step LLM logic
 - You want structured outputs
 - You are building AI workflows
+- You need RAG pipelines

 Do NOT use LangChain when:
 - A single API call is enough
-- Logic is very simple
+- Logic is extremely simple

 ---

-## Summary (Very Important)
+## Key Takeaways

-- LangChain orchestrates LLMs
+- LangChain orchestrates LLM workflows
-- Models generate text
-- Prompts guide behavior
-- Chains define workflow
+- Runnables are the core abstraction
-- Runnables provide flexible composition
+- `|` operator is the standard composition method
-- Temperature controls randomness
-- Parsers structure output
-- Memory handles context
+- RAG enables LLMs to use private data
 - Agents are optional and advanced
+- Start simple, scale only when needed

 ---